-Most courses at IST Austria are open to PhD students, postdocs, technicians, interns, and staff members.
-External participants can also attend courses at IST Austria, currently free of charge.
-Please note that IST Austria PhD students will be given priority in case the number of places on a course is limited.
+Most courses at ISTA are open to PhD students, postdocs, technicians, interns, and staff members.
+External participants can also attend courses at ISTA, currently free of charge.
+Please note that ISTA PhD students will be given priority in case the number of places on a course is limited.

 Course schedules and a full course list are available below.
 Please also see the academic calendar.

-If you would like to take courses at IST Austria, you need to register by using the links below.
+If you would like to take courses at ISTA, you need to register by using the links below.

 If you are an external member, you will need to check with the registrar of your university if those credits can be transferred towards your degree.
 Once registered, you will be able to print a confirmation for the courses you have completed.

-For more information about the PhD program at IST Austria, please visit the PhD program overview page.
+For more information about the PhD program at ISTA, please visit the PhD program overview page.

-Please note that internal registration via the student portal for courses in the pre-semester phase in the academic year 2020/21 opens on September 1st, 2020.
+Please note that internal registration via the student portal for courses in the pre-semester phase as well as for the entire academic year 2023/24 opens on September 15, 2023.

 Courses held in the following academic year are published in August.
 Additional courses may be added later on, so it is worth checking for updates.
 Registration opens mid-September.

-With a few exceptions, the courses listed here take place on the IST Austria campus in Klosterneuburg, Austria, and do not accommodate remote participation or distance/e-learning.
+With a few exceptions, the courses listed here take place on the ISTA campus in Klosterneuburg, Austria, and do not accommodate remote participation or distance/e-learning.

 Students need to enquire with their respective home institution whether externally obtained ECTS credits can be recognized and counted towards their program requirements.

-Faculty, postdocs, advanced PhD students and staff members are eligible to teach courses at IST Austria.
-If you are interested in teaching a course, you will usually need to submit a course proposal for approval by the PhD program committee by April preceding the academic year in which you would like to teach, although for certain courses out-of-cycle proposals will also be considered.
+Faculty, postdocs, advanced PhD students and staff members are eligible to teach courses at ISTA.
+If you are interested in teaching a course, you will need to submit a course proposal in Athena for approval by the PhD program committee by May preceding the academic year in which you would like to teach, although for certain courses out-of-cycle proposals will also be considered.
 New ideas and suggestions are always welcome.
-An info sheet for course instructors can be found on the Student Resources page (only accessible to IST users).